AkasakaIsami/load-testing/train-ticket/python/README.md

 # train-ticket-auto-query
 Train Ticket Auto Query Python Scripts

-Including all the operations in Train Ticket except admin querying route which is to be done using K6.To run the scripts, run the code below in shell:
+Including all the operations in Train Ticket except admin querying route which is to be done using K6.
+To run the scripts, run the code below in shell:

 ```shell
 sh run.sh